New on the menu: Could 'dark kitchens' gobble up Britain's high street restaurants?

 But fans of the no-frills kitchens say they offer a new lease of life to abandoned properties and help small catering brands compete.

-Ms Newton sees the new properties as being akin to co-working spaces, which are also increasingly common in cities.

-Often regulated to the same standards as restaurants, far from replacing them, dark kitchens provide a "complement to food culture", she told the Thomson Reuters Foundation.
+Ms Newton said that often regulated to the same standards as restaurants, far from replacing them, dark kitchens provide a "complement to food culture".

-"The teams that work in virtual restaurants in our kitchen ... they're run exactly like a team in a restaurant - it's not robots making your food, it's real people," said Ms Newton.

 From New York to Shanghai, hungry city dwellers in search of food are increasingly reaching for a phone, rather than heading to the kitchen, using apps such as Uber Eats and Deliveroo.